About Us

 The Library’s collections have grown to over 7,000 items including more than a thousand significant genealogical books, approximately 250 family history books, and nearly 900 rolls of microfilm.

-Collections are nice but they are more accessible when indexed.
+These collections are nice, but collections are more accessible when indexed.
 The Society’s Master Index contains over 250,000 lines of data.
 Each line represents the occurrence of a name in one of the following:

 The Cemetery Records have been converted to word searchable PDF for in-library use.